und3fin3/sysupt/README.md

 Please setup the environment before running this site.

+Refer to the end of this README for commands.

 ### 1.Change permission of config
 ```bash
 chmod -R 777 config torrents bitbucket attachments douban/cache subs